linusschlepp/Assignment_KASD/README.md

 * In the first row every task has been completed.
 Regarding git, just run: ``git log`` to inspect the commit history.
 I have also implemented a mem-store, which is never used because, mongo is the standard.
 * In the second row every task has been completed.
 A Json-store has also been implemented, but is never used as well.
 * In the third row every task has been completed.
-Except the hosting on Cloud-Atlas, this still needs to be achieved.
 To check out the tagged releases, by running: ``git tag``.
 * In the fourth row every task has been completed.
 Except the hosting on Heroku, this still needs to be achieved.
 To check out the different branches just run: ``git branch``.
 To access the admin Dashboard, create an account with the email ```placemark@admin.com``` admin-rights will be assigned automatically.